 Alcohol and Breast Cancer in Women

 Thanks to decades of research, today’s consumers are armed with more information than ever before on how to lead healthy lives in an effort to prevent disease.
-Lifestyle factors, such as diet, exercise, and smoking
+Lifestyle factors, such as diet, exercise, and

 , are often studied for their effects on disease risk.
 Another lifestyle factor—alcohol consumption—can also influence disease risk.
-And when it comes to the risk of breast cancer
+And when it comes to the risk of

 , some research has shown that consuming alcohol may increase that risk.

 The more risk factors for breast cancer you have, the higher the risk of developing breast cancer.
 Keep in mind that having one or more risk factors doesn't guarantee you will get breast cancer.
 Many women who get breast cancer have none of the risk factors except age.